ChrstphrHll/npc_gen/students/Felgie Eldar.md

 ### Description
 - Goliath Druid from Chillwild Peaks
 - 2nd year Protection student in Fiesn
-- long frizzy auburn hair that's put up, Hazel eyes, and Light Tan skin
+- shoulder length straight brunette hair that's wild, Hazel eyes, and Light Tan skin
 - Is Dreamer and Profligate, and has Spiritualism as their ideal

 ### Organizations